-An actor and director of plays and musicals for over 20 years before focusing her career on opera, Helena Binder has earned praise for her direction of Ermione, Il ritorno d’Ulisse, and Madama Butterfly for New York City Opera, and for her productions of Minnesota Opera’s L’italiana in Algeri, and Tales of Hoffmann.
+An actor and director of plays and musicals for over 20 years before focusing her career on opera, Helena Binder has earned praise for her direction of Ermione, Il ritorno d’Ulisse, and Madama Butterfly for New York City Opera, and for her productions of Minnesota Opera’s L’Italiana in Algeri, L’Elisir d’Amore, and Tales of Hoffmann.
 Her production of The Barber of Seville for The Dallas Opera was named one of the Top Ten Classical Performances of 2006 by the Dallas Morning News.

-She has directed Fidelio for Pittsburgh Opera, Rodelinda and Fidelio for Portland Opera, L’Italiana in Algeri for The Atlanta Opera, Madama Butterfly for Opera Toledo, L’italiana in Algeri La Boheme and The Mighty Casey for Opera Saratoga (formerly Lake George Opera), La Boheme, The Marriage Contract, Opera for the Cure, and Brundibar for Opera Omaha, Madama Butterfly and Magic Flute for Chattanooga Symphony and Opera, La Traviata, La Cenerentola for Opera North, and Hansel and Gretel for Opera Roanoke.
-Last spring, she directed L’Italian in Algeri for The Atlanta Opera.
-This past season, she returned to Pittsburgh Opera for La Boheme, and to Opera Saratoga for L’Elisir d’Amore.
-This season, she will return to the Minnesota Opera to direct L’Elisir d’Amore.
+She has directed Fidelio and La Boheme for Pittsburgh Opera, Rodelinda and Fidelio for Portland Opera, L’Italiana in Algeri for The Atlanta Opera, Madama Butterfly for Opera Toledo, L’italiana in Algeri La Boheme.
+L’Elisir d’Amore, and The Mighty Casey for Opera Saratoga (formerly Lake George Opera), La Boheme, The Marriage Contract, Opera for the Cure, and Brundibar for Opera Omaha, Madama Butterfly and Magic Flute for Chattanooga Symphony and Opera, La Traviata, La Cenerentola for Opera North, Hansel and Gretel for Opera Roanoke and Glory Denied for Syracuse Opera.
+This season, she directed Madama Butterfly for Chattanooga Opera and for First Coast Opera, and Glory Denied for Anchorage Opera.
+Next seaon includes productions of The Magic Flute in Shreveport and Madama Butterfly in Boise, Idaho.

 Elsewhere, she has staged productions for The New York State Theatre Institute, Leatherstocking Theatre, Lake George Dinner Theatre, Union College and Home Made Theater among others which include Noises Off, Greater Tuna, Foxfire, Wait Until Dark, A Life in the Theatre, Equus, Ten Little Indians, Charlotte’s Web and A Little Night Music.